guillaumerosinosky/terraform-kubespray-azure/README.md

+## Terraform template for Kubespray

 ###

-Terraform template to deploy a 1-3 masters with SSH access via LoadBalanced NAT, to be used with Kubespray
+This template will deploy a full infrastructure ready to be Kube-formed with Kubespray.
+Features:

+- Uses managed disks for OS
+- Access to master nodes is achieved via NAT rules on the loadbalancer
+- [upcoming] Configurable data disks for agent nodes